nasa-fornax/fornax-documentation/documentation/data_storage.md

 There is no limit on the amount of data a user can store here, other than their own credit allotment.

-The bucket is not backed up, but AWS guarantees very high reliability (>>99%).
+Data stored here are not backed up, but AWS guarantees very high reliability (>>99%).
 Users can expect that data stored here will be available.
 But once the user deletes the data, it is non-recoverable.